10 Natural Ways to Get Rid of Headaches

 5: B-Complex Vitamin

 Consuming too many B vitamins is rare as these vitamins are water-soluble meaning that the extra nutrients will be excreted in urine.
-Although the benefits of consuming a B-complex vitamin heal the body beyond headache relief, vitamin B2 has been shown to limit migraine frequency and duration and vitamin B3 supports blood flow, which eases blood vessel tension and relieving vascular headaches.
+Although the benefits of consuming a B-complex vitamin heal the body beyond headache relief, vitamin B2 has been shown to limit migraine frequency and duration, and vitamin B3 supports blood flow, which eases blood vessel tension and relieves vascular headaches.

-A group of 60 individuals participated in a study which assessed their psychological strain, anxiety, work demand, personality and mood in an environment of chronic work stress.
+A group of 60 individuals participated in a study that assessed their psychological strain, anxiety, work demands, personality, and mood in an environment of chronic work stress.
 The study lasted 3 months in which some participants received concentrations of B-complex vitamins.
 (9)

-Following 12 weeks, those individuals receiving daily doses of B vitamins reported significantly reduced levels of “personal strain”, confused thought, depression or saddened mood.
-This research supports the use of a B-complex vitamin to improve the body’s perceived occupational stress on cognitive processing, mood and psyche.
+Following 12 weeks, those individuals receiving daily doses of B vitamins reported significantly reduced levels of “personal strain”, confused thoughts, depression, or saddened mood.
+This research supports the use of a B-complex vitamin to improve the body’s perceived occupational stress on cognitive processing, mood, and psyche.

 B Vitamin Deficiencies, B Vitamin Deficiencies: Symptoms, Causes, and Solutions